henany1/WebApp-MBTA/instructions.md

 ### 2. Project Writeup and Reflection

-Write a summary of your project and your reflections on it in [`README.md`](README.md), using [Markdown format](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) (1 per team, not 1 per person).The [`README.md`](README.md) file should include the following sections:
+Write a summary of your project and your reflections on it in [`README.md`](README.md), using [Markdown format](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) (1 per team, not 1 per person).
+The [`README.md`](README.md) file should include the following sections:

 **1. Project Overview** (~1 paragraph)